ttulka/assemblyscript-samples/mandelbrot-png/README.md

-# Plotting Mandelbrot Set into PNG in WebAssembly
+# Plotting Mandelbrot Set into PNG with WebAssembly

 Theoretically unlimited zooming into the Mandelbrot Set.